PhD in Counselor Education

-This Ph.D. program in Counselor Education is specifically designed for those who are interested in pursuing a career in academia, higher education, and advanced level positions at counseling agencies.
-It is not an entry-level program, as it assumes that students possess a master's degree in counseling (or a counseling related field) and a minimum of two to three years of professional experience in counseling.
+Our PhD program in counselor education is specifically designed for those who are interested in pursuing a career in academia, higher education and advanced level positions at counseling agencies.
+This is not an entry-level program, as you should possess a master's degree in counseling (or a counseling-related field) and a minimum of two to three years of professional experience in counseling.

 |Counselor Education at a glance:|

 The goals for the doctorate in counselor education include the provision of experiences which prepare graduates to teach, supervise, conduct research and participate in service activities related to the preparation of counselors and the advancement of the counseling profession.

 You are expected to develop competencies for leadership and instructional roles in counselor education and supervision, advanced counseling practice and research.
 Although you are provided training in teaching, assessment, supervision, research, and intervention, the basic intent of the program is to enhance your already-established knowledge, skills and ethical standards in the field of counseling.

 Interaction among students is encouraged since many students have years of experience.
 At UB, we understand that much learning comes through peer interaction.
 The program stresses research and counseling and includes skills training as the model for preparation.